hexdump0815/imagebuilder/doc/chromebooks/preparing-chromebook.md

 └─sda5  179:5    0   7,5G  0 part [SWAP]
 ```
 _Tip. just find a device with same size as ur usb_
+_Note. you can also run the command befor and after plugging in the device to be sure_

 _Note. your partitions might be different_